Product Name CLOSE

 AOPA Basic Aerobatic Certificate

-There are no CAA or JAA recognised aerobatic "qualifications" in the UK; AOPA and the British Aerobatics Association (BAeA) have designed the AOPA Basic Aerobatic syllabus in order to encourage those pilots who wish to become proficient in the basic aerobatic manoeuvres to undertake training through a properly structured formal course.
-Tthis Certificate will indicate that the holder is competent to safely fly aerobatic manoeuvres for which they have been cleared.
-The manoeuvres learnt will also enable the student to take part in the Beginners' events organised by the BAeA.
+This Certificate indicates that the holder is competent to safely fly aerobatic manoeuvres for which they have been cleared.
+The manoeuvres learnt will also enable the student to take part in the Beginners' events organised by the British Aerobatic Association.
 Ultimate High students who have passed the course will be able to fly those manoeuvres as aircraft captain, subject to normal currency/ aircraft conversion requirements.

 What does the course cover?

-The course consists of a minimum of 8 hours' dual flying with an instructor who is qualified to give aerobatic instruction (as are all Ultimate High instructor pilots).
+The course consists of a minimum of 8 hours' dual flying with a qualified instructor.
 Pilots with some aerobatic experience may qualify for a reduction in the flying hour requirement.
 The theoretical knowledge section of the course (see below) consists of a minimum of 8 hours.

-Students may commence the course at any time after qualifying for a PPL or NPPL; Ultimate High recommends that pilots normally have a minimum of 50 hours P1.
-Upon completion of the course, students are required to have their competence assessed in the air by an AOPA registered instructor; it should be noted that this test flight is additional to the 8 hours required for the course.
-When the test has satisfactorily been completed, it may be sent off to AOPA accompanied by a small fee, who will then issue a certificate.
+At the end of the course, students are required to have their competence assessed in the air by one of our AOPA registered instructors; it should be noted that this test flight is additional to the 8 hours required for the course.
+When the test has satisfactorily been completed, it should be sent off to AOPA accompanied by a small fee, who will then issue a certificate.

 Flight Training - Basic Manoeuvres assessed at the end of the course